East Coast Mold Remediation Explains the Mold Remediation Process

 How long does the mold removal process take?

 The time it takes to remove mold depends on how much mold is present and where the mold is located.
 Mold remediation could take anywhere from one day to several days.
-Our mold remediation process begins with a mold evaluation, during which we will visually inspect your space for signs of mold, take samples, and identify any high-moisture areas.
+Our mold remediation process begins with a mold evaluation, during which we will visually inspect your space for signs of mold, take samples, and identify any high moisture areas.

 The next step is a mold inspection, during which we’ll thoroughly search common places mold is known to hide and thrive.
 This can include attics, basements, crawl spaces, garages, HVAC ducts and vents, mattresses, showerheads, under grout, and more.
 We may need to remove a section of drywall or paneling to get a closer look at suspected mold damage.
 Once the inspection is over, we’ll map out a mold remediation plan.
-We also provide mold verification services to ensure the mold remediation process is successful.
+We also provide mold verification services to ensure that the mold remediation process is successful.
 We’ll reinspect all areas of concern and take additional samples as needed.
 It’s not uncommon to request mold verification from a third party for your peace of mind.

 Do I need to hire a mold remediation expert?
 Can I remove mold myself?